 About Chelsi's Work

-Prior to graduate school Chelsi served as a Fulbright Scholar to Sarawak, Malaysia, worked three years in the private sector, and four years at a nonprofit advancing nuclear waste policy.
-Her environmental leadership was recognized in 2019 with a Women’s History Month Award presented by California Senate President Pro Tem Toni Atkins.
-Chelsi is of European descent and belongs to the Northern Wintu People.
-She centers her connection to nature in all her work.
+Prior to graduate school Chelsi served as a Fulbright Scholar to Sarawak, Malaysia with the U.S. Department of State, worked three years in the private sector, and four years at a nonprofit advancing nuclear waste policy.
+Her environmental leadership was recognized in 2019 with a Women’s History Month Award presented by then-California Senate President pro Tempore Toni Atkins.
+Over the years, her efforts have improved technical energy policy at City, County, State, and Federal levels.
+Chelsi is Wintu, native to Bohem Puyuq, and of English-Italian-French-German descent.
+Her relationship with nature is key to her ethics.